sketchplugins/plugin-directory/README.md

 - [Modulizer](https://github.com/falkeyn/modulizer), by Alexander Khramtsov: Modulizer plug-in for Sketch.app allows you easy control paddings for buttons, modules and areas.
 If your module has background your can set fixed paddings and easy restore it for any content changes.
 - [Mosaic](https://github.com/tomorrowkey/sketch3-mosaic-plugin), by Tomoki Yamashita: A plugin for Sketch3 to apply mosaic easily.
 - [Move It](https://github.com/dawidw/move-it), by Dawid Woźniak: Sketch plugin that let's you move selected layers verticaly and horizontaly.
+- [NeoPreview](https://github.com/alanfraneo/sketch-neo-preview), by Alan Francis: A plugin to create HTML based preview and gallery straight from sketch artboards
 - [Notes](https://github.com/cshdllr/notes), by Jason Cashdollar: A sketch plugin for taking notes
 - [Nudge Corner Radius](https://github.com/dwilliames/nudge-corner-radius-sketch-plugin), by David Williames: Increase/decrease the corner radius of a rectangle, or path nodes — with easy keyboard shortcuts
 - [Nudge Resize](https://github.com/dwilliames/nudge-resize-sketch-plugin), by David Williames: Resize a layer horizontally and vertically from the centre with easy keyboard shortcuts